iJSPARK/iJSPARK.github.io/_posts/2021-10-20-recursion.md

 ### Condition of recursive function

-1. Recursive funciton must have an exit condition.
+1. Recursive function must have an exit condition.
 2. An argument of recursive function must converge to the exit condition.

 ```c